 Applications are invited for two UF undergraduate students to participate in a research tutorial program led by Dr. Crystal Felima.
 This research explores disaster risk and social inequalities in Haiti.
 The research question that guides this summer program is, “What do disaster experiences, narrated by those in Haiti, reveal about disaster risk, foreign aid, and governance in Haiti?”
 Students will conduct narrative research to document individual and collective experiences, which contributes to broader cultural understandings of disasters and development in Haiti.
 Before fieldwork in Haiti, students will attend training to learn about Haitian culture, disaster studies, and specific methods training.
 In Haiti, students will be paired with a Haitian research assistant to share research tasks, which include GPS data collection, structured surveys, observations, and recorded, semi-structured interviews.
 Research teams will each have a voice recorder and internet USB device.
 After fieldwork, students will participate in data analysis.
 Students will be expected to present their research at an academic conference.

-Undergraduate students will be provided with:
+Undergraduate students will be provided: